 Icons which summarize trends observed in 2022 have been added to each section in an effort to better convey results (Table 1-2).
-Icons are meant to evaluate monitoring results as of 2022 compared to preferred trends (Table 1-1).
-All trends presented in this report are deemed either green (desired) or amber (caution).
-Note that a trend coded as amber should be interpreted with caution since the results are inconclusive due to ambiguous or limited data.
+Icons are meant to highlight areas of possible concern, that is, a deviation from preferred trends (Table 1-1).
+The colour of the icon indicates whether the trend is desirable (green), inconclusive (yellow), potential cause for concern (orange), or a clear indication of a significant diminishment in habitat condition or species status (red).